Upho lattices I: examples and non-examples of cores: Introduction

 Henceforth, upho posets are assumed finite type $\mathbb{N}$-graded unless otherwise specified.

 The big problem concerning upho posets that we are interested in is the following.

 \begin{problem} Classify upho lattices. \end{problem}

 \Cref{prob:classify} is likely a hard problem, perhaps even impossible.
 But let us explain why there is some hope of making progress on this problem.
-It was shown by Gao et al.~\cite{gao2020upho} that there are uncountably many different rank generating functions of (finite type $\mathbb{N}$-graded) upho posets.
+It was shown by Gao, Guo, Seetharaman, and Seidel~\cite{gao2020upho} that there are uncountably many different rank generating functions of (finite type $\mathbb{N}$-graded) upho posets.
 This prevents us from being able to say much about upho posets in general.
-However, the situation is different for \emph{lattices}: in~\cite{hopkins2022note} we showed that the rank generating function of a upho lattice is the multiplicative inverse of a polynomial with integer coefficients.
+However, the situation is different for \emph{lattices}: in~\cite{hopkins2022note} we showed that the rank generating function of an upho lattice is the multiplicative inverse of a polynomial with integer coefficients.

 More precisely, we made the following observation about the rank generating function of an upho lattice.
 Let $\mathcal{L}$ be an upho lattice, and let $L \coloneqq [\hat{0},s_1 \vee \cdots \vee s_r] \subseteq \mathcal{L}$ denote the interval in $\mathcal{L}$ from its minimum $\hat{0}$ to the join of its atoms $s_1, \ldots, s_r$.
 We refer to the finite graded lattice $L$ as the \dfn{core} of the upho lattice $\mathcal{L}$.
 We showed in~\cite{hopkins2022note} that